NeuroWinter/neurowinter.github.io/_posts/2023-01-09-removing-aws-blog.md

 layout: post
 category: meta
 title: Why I Stopped Hosting my Blog on AWS
-description: A story of how complicating my blog by hosting it under 2 TLDs was a bad idea, and how KISS is so important.
+description: A story of how complicating my blog by hosting it under 2 TLDs was a bad idea, and why KISS is so important.
 ---

 # Summary